Mwaqarulmulk/MegiLance/docs/HybridFullStackSetup.md

 # Hybrid Full-Stack Setup

+Reference guide for stack decisions.
+See `README.md` in this folder for the docs index.

 Perfect timing, Mujtaba.
 This document captures the latest decisions (hybrid architecture, AWS-to-Oracle migration plan, and AI plus blockchain FYP requirements) as a final blueprint suitable for FYP documentation and implementation.

 ---